cybercongress/foundation/euler-foundation/foundation.md

 #### Initialize Proof/Pause Roles
 We need to give the app different permissions to interact with other apps.
 You can see them in /permissions/tokens.

-There are different token roles that Aragon lets you use by default, such as: issue, assign, burn, etc. Apart from these roles our newly created application will need two extra roles that we have created:
+There are different token roles that Aragon lets you use by default, such as: issue, assign, burn, etc. Apart from these roles, our newly created application will need two extra roles that we have created:

 __Pause Role__ : assigning this to the Congress Agent will allow the Congress to stop vesting and claiming operations of CYB tokens following an activation of the crisis protocol

 __Proof Role__ : assigning this to the Congress driven external address, will allow the Congress to send tokens and then write transactions as proofs to any given vesting operations created by users

 We are also setting manager rights for these roles to the Congress Agent.
-This is done to prevent byzantine changes from malicicous actors for the period of the auction.
+This is done to prevent byzantine changes from malicious actors for the period of the auction.

 Command template: